-I used Jaden’s recipe for inspiration and then went a bit off course with olive oil and garlic and a bit of honey to offset the more tart grapefruit.
+I went a bit off course with olive oil and garlic and a bit of honey to offset the more tart grapefruit.
 The result?
 Mad Love.
 The acidity of the grapefruit and the overnight marinating made this piece of meat so tender and the combination of ingredients were subtle but amazing.
 I do think I could mix almost any variety of spices, add some olive oil and garlic, sometimes wine and a vinegar or juice for a bit of acid and be happy.
 Meat marinades really allow our own creativity to reign so go for it.
 They serve as both a flavor enhancer and a tenderizer and are perfect for cuts like flank or skirt steak that would be tough without some help.

 It’s time for some adult play when we can mix and match combinations of ingredients for a result that is all our own.
 Some examples of the ingredients I might use include: